cuba-platform/emailtemplate-addon/README.md

 ![email-template-editor-designer-parameters-formats](img/email-template-editor-designer-parameters-formats.png)

-To create parameters automatically from template use `Create from template` action from parameters table.
+To create parameters automatically from template use *Create from template* button in the *Parameters* section.

 See the complete parameter guide in [CUBA Platform.
-Report Generator | External Report Parameters](https://doc.cuba-platform.com/reporting-6.10/parameters.html).
+Report Generator | External Report Parameters](https://doc.cuba-platform.com/reporting-latest/parameters.html).

 See the complete value format guide in [CUBA Platform.
-Report Generator | Field Value Formats](https://doc.cuba-platform.com/reporting-6.10/formatters.html).
+Report Generator | Field Value Formats](https://doc.cuba-platform.com/reporting-latest/formatters.html).

 ### 3.1.3.
 Setting attachments <a name="setting-attachments"></a>
 You can add or remove attachments on the *Attachments* tab for both types of templates: from report and from designer.
 You can attach a report or a file.